InnoIPA/iVIT-T/README.md

 # See What's New
 - [Release Notes](docs/release_notes.md)
-- Added save color id in the database for the class of dataset
-- Unified format of response for web API
+- Added new platform - Hailo
+- Support convert to Hailo model
+- Supoort export model to iCAP

 # Getting Started